 King of the jungle, elephants

 Everybody, all of us tourists of the Kenyan Tourism Board (KTB), graciously took out our cameras to take photos of the king of the jungle.
 And as we did so, the lion, like it knew about being the celebrity of the moment, slept, yawned, played in the grass, and even glanced toward us as though to posture for the cameras.

 Near to, elephants were feeding on shrubbery, reaching out with their trunks to break leaves off branches to feed in their usual peaceful way.
 They were in a group of five, likely a family.
 We could gravitate toward taking some close-up shots.

 This amazing safari got us into a pride of lions, seven of them, in a family, playing about at the hour when the sun was simply setting.
 The young and old alike were having a good time and did wouldn’t fret the inquisitive vacationers who were excitedly continuously taking photos.

 The big loners and leopard

-Just a short distance away from the lions, buffaloes sat in the prairies, maybe thrown out of the bigger herds.
+Just a short distance away from the lions, buffaloes sat in the prairies, may be thrown out of the bigger herds.
 Our tour guide said such buffaloes live a lonely life and are frustrated, so they could bring about danger to animals as well as to tourists if provoked.

 The buffaloes instead looked at us and as we moved closer, took off, and again stopped and looked our way, most likely wondering why we were so interested in them.

-As we were returning back to the camp, we chanced on another leopard, hiding under a tree, scheming to attack zebras that were moving in prides.
+As we were returning back to the camp, we chanced on another leopard, hiding under a tree, scheming to attack zebras that were moving in pride.
 It was an unsuccessful attempt as the numbers turned out to intimidating the mighty hunter.